SmellySalami/test/# test.md

 - Service industries: 75% of working Canadians now have jobs in service industries.
 - Manufacturing industries.
 Our largest international trading partner is the United States.
 - Natural resources industries include forestry, fishing, agriculture, mining and energy.
 Large percentage of Canada’s exports are natural resources commodities.
 - Canada enjoys close relations with the United States and each is the other’s largest trading partner.
-At Blaine in the State of Washington, the Peace Arch, inscribed with the words **“children of a common mother”** and **“brethren dwelling together in unity,”** symbolizes our close ties and common interests.
+- **Blaine** in the State of Washington, **the Peace Arch**, inscribed with the words **“children of a common mother”** and **“brethren dwelling together in unity,”** symbolizes our close ties and common interests.

 # Canada's Regions

-- Canada is the second largest country on earth—10 million square kilometres.
+- Canada is the second largest country on eart: **10 million square kilometres.**
 - Three oceans line Canada’s frontiers: the Pacific Ocean in the west, the Atlantic Ocean in the east, and the Arctic Ocean to the north.
 - South is US